ChameleonCloud/docs/source/getting-started/globus.rst

 Linking your Chameleon account to Globus will cause some testbed resources to become unavailable, namely:

-- Any disk image snapshots published historically via :ref:`cc-snapshot <cc-snapshot-utility>`.
+- Any disk image snapshots published historically to your project(s) via :ref:`cc-snapshot <cc-snapshot-utility>`.
 - Any server keypairs associated with your user.
-- Experimental metrics and Experiment Precis for old experiments and leases.
+- :ref:`Experimental metrics <metrics>` and :ref:`experiment-precis` for old
+  experiments and leases.
 - Still-active server instances and leases.
-Note that your server instances and leases will **not** be deleted; you just will not be able to see them in the GUI, nor enumerate them in the CLI.
+Please note that your server instances and leases have **not** been deleted; you just will not be able to see them in the GUI, nor enumerate them in the command-line interface.

 If you wish to have some of this data transferred to your Globus-linked account, please create a |Help Desk| ticket and a member of the Chameleon team will